jfernandz/dotfiles/systemd/i3lock-service/NOTE.md

+# Screen Locking
+gsd-screensaver-proxy is triggered when using lighdm.
+To prevent this behaviour you need to disable the gnome-flashback screensaver by performing:

+`gsettings set org.gnome.gnome-flashback screensaver false`

+or using `dconf-editor`

+**This will disable the gnome-flashback screensaver** and will allow you to use i3lockmore through the systemd service

 # Template systemd services

 - The service must be placed into `/etc/systemd/system/` because when is enabled it creates a symlink inside `/etc/systemd/system/sleep.target.wants/`